-Y. Learning Agreement Deadline
+Z. Learning Agreement(s) Deadline

-Learning Agreements are the central focus for students in developing practice behaviors and developing competence.
+Learning Agreements are the central focus for students in developing practice behaviors and developing competence for both social work and applied behavior analysis.
 These are important as they are the basis for the practicum final evaluation, record your experiences, and focus your activities to provide the integration with the curriculum.

-Students are encouraged to write in full sentences, proofread, and to be sure that the activity is appropriate for the designated practice behavior.
+MS ABA students will complete one Learning Agreement with their supervisor while MSW ABA students complete a different Learning Agreement for social work and applied behavior analysis, for a total of two documents.
 The Faculty Liaison must receive learning agreements by the 3rd week of each semester.
 Hours may not be counted past the due date unless a Learning Agreement or an Extension form has been completed.

-Z. Criminal Records
+AA.
+Criminal Records